Q&A WITH ABBY SEYMOUR – JEWELLER

 What inspired you to start your business?
 How did you go about it?

-I have always been driven to achieve and work to a high standard and grow as an artisan.
+I have always been driven to achieve and work to a high standard.
 After working for a few other businesses, teaching in the field and forming a working partnership, I realised that I could ultimately push myself further than anyone else could and I was looking to implement and tailor my own working ethics and principles.
 My main focus to building my business was to specialise in trade skills and make a living from what I love doing and believe in.
 I also was very adamant to work to a different structure, try to set a better example and build upon industry standards.
-My trained background is in printmaking, art and bookbinding but I have always been drawn to process and small details, so naturally I loved the idea of adapting my skill sets to jewellery as a medium.
+My training background is in printmaking, art and bookbinding but I have always been drawn to process and small details, so naturally I loved the idea of adapting my skill sets to jewellery as a medium.
 I also loved the idea that jewellery was in a sense wearable art, and the end result could be appreciated every day.
 There are so many possibilities, techniques and specialties in the field as a jeweller that I imagine it would be little overwhelming to find a starting point.
 I was able to organically work my way up to the skill sets I have now, one project or skill at a time based on a need to know to get from A to B.

-I’m a bit of a bookworm and love researching how things work and processes, so when I first started I was always reading technical manuals and then practicing.
+I’m a bit of a bookworm and love researching how things work, so when I first started I was always reading technical manuals and then practicing.
 Little by little I built up enough of a repertoire in the area I wanted to move forward to then officially start my jewellery label under my own name.
 Whilst I don’t often get the time to practice all that I have studied – including my printmaking and bookbinding training – there is definitely a strong influence from to the ways in which I work and create today.
 This dialogue is one that I have been able to hold on to and build into the story as a maker of all that I create now.
 This has helped to set me apart and consolidate what I am now known for.
 Even though my work is diverse in medium and form, the designs entail detailed and intricate hand-formed marks paired with bold, hard edge geometry, together reflecting a restrained and quiet simplicity.
 I think that creates continuity in my work and a cohesive brand identity that is recognisable.
 My detailed print illustrations clearly speak to the carved features of my jewellery, further reflected in the surface detailing, imprinted and carved on my porcelain objects.

 Was there a turning point when you knew you were onto a good thing?